 Do I need an FTO performed if I already have a patent?

-Now for my favorite attorney answer…it depends.
+It depends.
 First, we must understand what rights a patent gives.

 A registered patent provides the owner of a useful, new, and non-obvious invention of patentable subject matter with the legal right to exclude others from making, using, or selling the patented invention for a limited period of time.